-Many gardeners are discouraged from growing tomatoes due to the great number of associated diseases and insects that can infect and feed on the tomato plant.
+Many gardeners are discouraged from growing tomatoes due to the great number of associated diseases such as bacterial leaf spot and insects that can infect and feed on the tomato plant.

-However, if given the right care and given some extra love, you can grow the healthiest and gigantic tomatoes.
+However, if given the right care and extra love, you can grow the healthiest and most gigantic tomatoes.

 How to Grow Giant Tomatoes

 For growing the biggest tomatoes in town, get the variety known to grow giant tomatoes e.g. gold medal, big zac (hybrid), and German red strawberry.
 Such plants have favorable genetics and other characteristics that maximize the fruit’s size while keeping it healthy and nutritious.
 Ensure that it receives six to eight hours of sunlight per day.
 Water the plant once or twice daily, depending on the heat intensity.
 Select tomato plant varieties are known to grow giant tomatoes.
 Prune the plant to have a single stem supporting the giant tomatoes.
 Use chlorine-free water.

 The majority of a plant’s development and fruiting is dependent on the type of soil it is planted in.

 Most tomato plants are not too fussy when it comes to soil types; however, things may start to complicate for you if they run dry.